 When you are playing a sport, your spine is highly active in facilitating your movement.
 A sudden injury because of weight lifting or any jerky movement can hurt the tendons and muscles in the lower back.
 This is when strain occurs in the lower back.

 After such an injury, you may experience spasms and muscle soreness.
 But all injury-induced pain can be effectively relieved using pain-management techniques.
-Physical therapy and heat treatments usually work best in these cases.
+Physical therapy and heat treatments usually work best in these cases, whilst CBD from somewhere like this online dispensary bc can help to ease aches at night.

 A herniated or slipped disc is a spinal condition related to the vertebral column’s rubbery discs.
 It arises when the cushioned nucleus gets pushed out from the spine’s annulus.
 Sometimes, it shows no symptoms.
 But when a nerve gets compressed, it can lead to immense pain.